harness/ff-dotnet-client-sdk/README.md

 This is a client SDK.
 For .NET Harness provides both client and server SDKs.
 You should choose the correct one for your needs.
-A client SDK should typically be used in environments where network bandwidth and processing power are limited like MAUI.
+A client SDK should typically be used in environments where network bandwidth and processing power are limited like desktop apps or MAUI apps.
 A client API key provides restricted access to flag state for one target only.
 Whereas a server SDK will download rule information and process evaluations locally for many targets.
 A server SDK API key should only be used in secure environments.
 See